ResetXPDR/MSFS_AutoFPS/README.md

       - TLOD Top - reduced TLOD Top at night.
 Operates the same as TLOD Max -.
     - FPS Cap - a specific configuration of Auto TLOD optimised for when a system FPS cap is in use.
       - TLOD Base + and TLOD Top + are automatically enabled and disabled respectively, and their associated checkboxes are removed from the UI.
-      - A TLOD Base - checkbox is provided in expert mode which excludes TLOD Base + occurring below Alt TLOD Top when checked.
+      - A TLOD Base - checkbox is provided in Expert mode which excludes TLOD Base + occurring below Alt TLOD Top when checked.
       - The following guidelines should be observed to get the best result from this mode:
         - Set TLOD Base and TLOD Top values within your FPS cap for worst-case performance during your flight type profile.
 TLOD Base + may increase with better performance but won't drop below the set values.
         - TLOD Base + is applied across the entire altitude schedule, potentially allowing a doubling of TLOD Top if performance conditions are favorable, so be particularly conservative when setting TLOD Top.